shaan1991/exam-room-docs/docs/getting-started-with-the-temasys-sdk-for-web-1.md

     <script src="./path/to/skylink.complete.js" type="module"></script>

-## Step 4: Initialise and then listen for events
+### Step 4: Initialise and then listen for events

 #### Instantiate Skylink and init with config

-For appKey: ‘XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXX’, use the appKey you generated in the Temasys Console.
+For appKey: ‘XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXX’, use the appKey you generated in the Skylink Console.

 Full list of init configuration options here: [initOptions](http://cdn.temasys.io/skylink/skylinkjs/2.x/docs/global.html#initOptions)